‘Vikings’ Season 5: Recap Of Episode 8, ‘The Joke’

 During this spectacular battle, Heahmund sees Lagertha across the field and seems intrigued by her.
 However, he is struck and drops to the ground.
 His distraction is his downfall.

 As Entertainment Weekly points out, Episode 7 of Vikings saw Alfred (Ferdia Walsh-Peelo) seek out who his father really was by visiting Lindisfarne.
-In Episode 8, Alfred and his mother, Judith (Jennie Jacques) is discussing this visit and she suggests that Alfred speak to Aethelwulf (Moe Dunford) about possible changes.
+In Episode 8, Alfred and his mother, Judith (Jennie Jacques), is discussing this visit and she suggests that Alfred speak to Aethelwulf (Moe Dunford) about possible changes.
 Alfred thinks Aethelwulf is too set in his ways to see how these changes will be beneficial.

 In Iceland, dissension is growing.
-Floki (Gustaf Skarsgard) continues to oversee the building of the temple though and Aud (Leah McNamara) and her father, Ketill Flatnose (Adam Copeland) still side with Floki.
+Floki (Gustaf Skarsgard) continues to oversee the building of the temple though and Aud (Leah McNamara) and her father, Ketill Flatnose (Adam Copeland), still side with Floki.
 However, viewers can see that tensions are continuing to mount and it is likely sides will clash in upcoming episodes of Vikings.

-Episode 8 of Vikings closes with Lagertha looking over the dead, she comes across Heahmund and asks about him.
+Episode 8 of Vikings closes with Lagertha looking over the dead; she comes across Heahmund and asks about him.
 When he is rolled over, it is discovered he is not dead and Lagertha asks Ubbe to spare the priest’s life.
 For what reason, though, she has no idea.
 It seems like viewers will have to tune into further episodes of Vikings Season 5 to find out why Lagertha felt the need to save Heahmund.

 “The army leaders consider their options in the aftermath of the battle; in Floki’s camp, all hopes of binding the community together are dashed as tragedy unfolds.”